theyareonit/arduino-latency-test/README.md

 - If playing with VSync off, avoid FPS values exactly equal to your monitor's refresh rate due to phase locking of the tearline.

 - Don't move the sensor between tests, because different parts of your monitor will have different latency.

+- Use the highest brightness setting available on your monitor

+Keep in mind that the device only measures the time it takes for an illuminance transition to start, not to end.
+So, it won't properly take the response time of a display into account, and should not be used to compare different monitors.